rodkranz/fakeApi/README.md

     * description: Text more descriptive about what your endpoint does.
  * **INPUT** :

-    * The text saying what your endpoints are expecting to receive from client/frontend.
+    * The text saying what your endpoints are expecting to receive from client/frontend, it validate if format of request is equal what was written in seed.

 *P.S*: Seed file with comments: